-Monitored Transmission Facilities are an Observable Transmission Facility and are broken into several categories:
+Monitored Transmission Facilities are an Observable Transmission Facility and are broken into several2 categories:

-- Monitored for Reliability and Markets, also known as MP1 facilities, are accepted for congestion control and in setting LMP. - Monitored for Reliability BES, also known as MP2 facilities, do not permit congestion to set LMP. - Monitored for Reliability Non-BES, also known as MP6 facilities, do not permit congestion to set LMP. - Monitored for External Reliability, also known as MP4 facilities, are accepted for congestion control and in setting LMP.
+- Monitored for Reliability and Markets, also known as MP1 facilities, and Reliability Facilities are accepted for congestion control and in setting LMP. - Monitored for Reliability BES, also known as MP2 facilities, Facilities does not permit congestion to set LMP. - Monitored for Reliability Non-BES, also known as MP6 facilities, do not permit congestion to set LMP. - Monitored for External Reliability, also known as MP4 facilities, are accepted for congestion control and in setting LMP.

-All are monitored and controlled for limit exceedances using PJM's Security Analysis programs.
-Control of limit exceedances to Monitored Transmission Facilities may result in constrained operation including manual redispatch, redispatch setting LMP and TLR curtailments.
-Additional details are contained within the PJM Balancing Operations manual (M-12), Attachment B: Transmission Constraint Control Guidelines.
+All Both-are monitored and controlled for limit exceedancesviolations using PJM's Security Analysis programs.
+Control of limit exceedancesviolations to Monitored Transmission Facilities may result in constrained operation including manual redispatch. redispatch setting LMP and TLR curtailments.
+Additional details are contained within the PJM Balancing Operations mManual (M-12), Attachment B: Transmission Constraint Control Guidelines.
 A full list of Monitored Priorities (MP), including Reliability and Markets (MP1) and Reliability BES (MP2) can be found in Appendix C: Bulk Electric System (BES) Definition Implementation at PJM within PJM's Energy Management System (EMS) Model Updates and Quality Assurance manual, M-03A.